-It disappeared for a moment and then soon returned at breakneck speed.
-The shepherd asked if the owner of the bags and stuff in that particular bin was traveling with an IPad?
+It disappeared for a moment and then soon returned back at breakneck speed.
+The shepherd asked if the owner of the bags in that particular bin if she was traveling with an IPad?
 The reply was “yes”.
 That was countered with “I thought you just told me you had no electronics in your bag?”
 A simple question I thought.
 But not so simple as it turned out.
 The lady in question replied that “in the states they have a different definition of electronics”.

 An IPad does not meet that definition apparently.
 Clearly the Kindle and IPhone subsequently appearing from the same bag moments later further pointed to the flawed Canadian broader definition of electronics.
 We as Canadians need to stop causing real hardships for confused cross boarder shoppers.
-Perhaps our Prime minister can publicly apologize for that as well.
+Perhaps Trudeau can publicly apologize (with tears) for that as well.
 He seems to be good at apologizing to everyone for everything.

 We got through eventually and we soon found a couple of stools to sit on at Spinnakers in the downstairs departure lounge.
 We sat there for an hour and then moved towards our gate.

 With typical WestJet banter the flight was called and we made our way aboard with high hopes of clear skies to Calgary.
 Our row was shy one passenger so we had tons of room.
 An hour or so later and we were on the ground in Calgary.
 A smooth transition to the international side and there we grabbed some dinner.

 After dinner we moved next door to a nicely appointed lounge called VIN.
 This place was a little upmarket but this is a vacation so a little treat can’t hurt.